 As high profile fraud scandals gain attention in the news, executive management looks to their legal counsel for a defensive game plan.
 In order to avoid serious financial impact (such as the CityTime fraud scandal that cost a government contractor $500 million), attention to weak internal control structures must be addressed.
 Proactively assessing an organization’s risk factors for fraud can support sound fraud risk oversight and an intelligent internal control structure, deterring fraudulent activity.

 There are many definitions of fraud.
-In legal terms, fraud is a knowing misrepresentation of the truth or concealment of a material fact to induce another to act to his or her detriment1.
+In legal terms, fraud is a _knowing misrepresentation of the truth or concealment of a material fact to induce another to act to his or her detriment.
 Fraud usually causes material gain to the perpetrator(s) and material loss to the victim(s).
 Fraud is commonly understood as dishonesty calculated for advantage.

 A fraud risk assessment involves a deliberate effort of outlining or brainstorming fraud schemes and determining what controls are in place to mitigate such schemes.
 Organizations struggle to maintain the balance of controls needed to meet regulatory requirements while protecting themselves against fraudulent activities.
 Internal controls, policies, and procedures are only effective if they align with the risk associated with an organization’s operations and growth strategy.
 Formalized practices must be continuously monitored and assessed in relation to the overall risk an organization faces as it evolves and changes.
 An enterprise wide fraud risk assessment can highlight opportunities to strengthen an organization’s control environment.